ronniearistil/ronniearistil/README.md

 - 👋 Hi, I’m @ronniearistil
-- 👀 I’m interested in building impactful web applications, project management, and finance-focused software solutions.
+- 👀 I’m interested in building impactful web applications, technical project management (TPM), and finance-focused software solutions.
 - 🌱 I’m currently learning advanced React concepts, including state management, routing, and building modular, reusable components.
 - 💞️ I’m looking to collaborate on projects that merge tech and finance, like budgeting tools, dashboards, or apps that simplify expense tracking.
 - 📫 How to reach me: You can reach me at [ronnie.aristil@gmail.com](mailto:ronnie.aristil@gmail.com), connect with me on [LinkedIn](https://www.linkedin.com/in/aristil-mba-pmp/), or book a brief chat via my [Calendly](https://calendly.com/ronnie-aristil/30min).